A few folks wanted to know a bit more about my dissertation path.

 I have decided to NOT give updates here, for a few reasons, but I will keep everyone posted when I am done.

-I recently had a third Chair change (the former one left our school).
-The good news about this change is that my newest Chair is more seasoned with my type and she is cool.
+I recently had a third Chair change – and the former one is no longer with our school.
+The good news about this change is that my newest Chair is more seasoned with my type of study and she is cool.
 The “not so good news” is that I lost months of work and now have to rework basic things.

 But you know, without sounding cheesy optimistic, I am grateful for this Chair change even if it means a few more months of work.
-And during my undergrad years, I had a little bit of a setback to where I had to take a French class at a local community college before they would let me graduate.
-I was mad because I had so many “extra” undergrad credits where it seemed ludicrous – and I also was married and now pregnant – and I was just wanting to be done!
-Well, the teacher of that class, Mary Romano, became a friend!
-She gave my son his first Easter Bunny and we still share Christmas cards each year!
-So the inconvenience back then was a God-appointment to make a friend.
-And right now, well I feel “God appointment” all over this latest change….
+I also believe it is “meant top be” and I have a story to share from during my undergrad years.
+Before I graduate with my undergrad degree, I had a little bit of a setback to where I had to take a French class.
+I was mad because I had so many “extra” undergrad credits where it seemed ludicrous – I also was married and now pregnant – so I was just wanting to be done!
+Well I ended up taking the class at Red Rocks Community College, which was a school that supplemented courses for our smaller school.
+The teacher of that French class, Mary Romano, became a friend!
+She gave my son his first Easter Bunny (which we still have) and we still share Christmas cards each year!
+So the inconvenience back then was a God-appointment to make a friend – and for a few other things too.
+So right now, well I feel “God appointment” all over this latest change.

 A PhD is a marathon and not a sprint.